-If you've ever just looked at your Instant Pot and all of its buttons then you've probably seen one labeled yogurt.
-If your like us, you may have thought to yourself, “hmmm, what does that do!?”
+Have you ever realized that there's a “yogurt” button on your Instant Pot?
+If you're like us, you may have thought to yourself, “hmmm, what does that do!?”
 Well, we're about to tell you just how magical that little button can be!

 MAKE HOMEMADE GIFTS

 Need a gift in a pinch?
 Instant Pot has a solution for that too!
 We know… it's seriously SO COOL!
 Here are a few quick and easy homemade gift ideas, courtesy of the enchanting little pressure cooker.